Saved for our customers through our Deal Optimiser service.*

 Our clients usually come to us to source bridging finance when they need access to property finance more quickly than a standard mortgage can provide.

-The loan is secured against the new property, so if you fail to repay the lender could repossess the house.
+The loan is secured against the new property, so if you fail to repay the lender could repossess the property.

 Because it’s a short term loan, a bridging loan interest rate is typically higher than you’d find on a standard residential mortgage.
-The rate is a monthly one rather than an annual loan and range from 0.45% to 1.5% depending on the lender.
+The rate is a monthly one rather than an annual loan and range from 0.39% to 1.5% per month, depending on the lender.

 There are usually additional costs to consider, including a product fee and an exit fee if you are able to close the loan facility early.
 Despite this, it usually works out cheaper to exit the loan earlier as you avoid accumulating more interest.